airbnb/synapse/README.md

 This section is its own hash, which should contain the following keys:

 * `port`: the port (on localhost) where HAProxy will listen for connections to the service.
+If this is omitted, only a backend stanza (and no frontend stanza) will be generated for this service; you'll need to get traffic to your service yourself via the `shared_frontend` or manual frontends in `extra_sections`
 * `server_port_override`: the port that discovered servers listen on; you should specify this if your discovery mechanism only discovers names or addresses (like the DNS watcher).
 If the discovery method discovers a port along with hostnames (like the zookeeper watcher) this option may be left out, but will be used in preference if given.
 * `server_options`: the haproxy options for each `server` line of the service in HAProxy config; it may be left out.
 * `frontend`: additional lines passed to the HAProxy config in the `frontend` stanza of this service
 * `backend`: additional lines passed to the HAProxy config in the `backend` stanza of this service
 * `listen`: these lines will be parsed and placed in the correct `frontend`/`backend` section as applicable; you can put lines which are the same for the frontend and backend here.
+* `shared_frontend`: optional: haproxy configuration directives for a shared http frontend (see below)

 ### Configuring HAProxy ###